zhaoy37/SAT_Solver/README.md

 We also provide an interactive tutorial, through which the user can learn about SAT and SMT solving (as well as solving some NP-complete problems) via a jupyter notebook.
 The user can access the tutorial at `/EduSAT_Interactive_Tutorial/Tutorial on SAT and SMT Solving.ipynb`.

+## Python Package
+The user is encouraged to try out our python package if they simply want to use the solvers as tools instead of learning about the details.
+To use the python package, in your terminal, cd to the subfolder `/python_package`.
+Then, install the wheel file for the python package with the command `pip install edusat-0.0.1-py3-none-any.whl`.
+There are three parts to the python package:

+### sat_solver.sat_solve.

+To use the sat solver, in your python file, use the command `from edusat.sat_solver import sat_solve`.
+The function takes one required parameter `formula` in natural language.
+Any SAT atom must start with the letter x.
+The users can selet the method "dpll" vs. "robdd" and multiple = True or multiple = False to control which SAT solving method they want to use and if they want all the solutions (multiple = True) or just one (multiple = False).

+To give a concrete example, the return of `sat_solve("x1 or x2", multiple = True)` can be `[{'x1': 1, 'x2': 0}, {'x1': 1, 'x2': 1}, {'x1': 0, 'x2': 1}]` (you can ignore any LALR table generations).

+### smt_solver.smt_solve

+To use the smt solver, in your python file, use the command `from edusat.smt_solver import smt_solve`.
+The function takes three required parameters `formula` in natural language, which denotes the SMT formula (where the atoms must start with y), `lower_bound`, which denotes the lower bound of the search range, and `upper_bound`, which denotes the upper bound of the search range.
+An optional parameter `method` is given for the users to select which solving method to use: "backtracking", "minconflicts", or "robdd".
+For any information about the parameters please read the tutorials on SMT solving in the tutorial.

+To give a concrete example, `smt_solve("y1 < y2 + 1 and y2 > 3", 0, 10)` can be `{'y2': 4, 'y1': 0}`.

+## from problems_solver import *

+To use any of the solvers described in Section Applications, you can use the command `from edusat.problems_solver import *`.

+For instance calling `solve_n_queens(8, method = "minconflicts")` generates the solution to the 8-queens problem.

 ## Applications
 ### Background knowledge on SAT and SMT
 Imagine that you are provided with a boolean formula P and asked to determine if P is *satisfiable*.
 P is satisfiabile if there exists values for each variable such that P evaluates to true.
 For example, the formula $P = (x1 \wedge x2) \vee x3$ is satisfiable because there exists a model {x1 = 1, x2 = 1, x3 = 0} such that the the boolean formula evaluates to true.
 On the contrary, $P = (x1 \wedge \neg x1)$ is not satisfiable. *Validity* means that the formula evaluates to true for all models.